kev-fung/kev-fung.github.io/_posts/2024-09-12-exploding-infinities.markdown

 categories: jekyll update
 ---

 In large-scale machine learning platforms with simplified workflows, model implementations can become black boxes.
 I once worked on such a platform where linear regression models started producing weights in the magnitude of 10^12 figures, leading to infinities after applying np.exp().
-The only change?
-The ec2 instance type!
+The only change I made was the EC2 instance type!

 ###### Diving into the cause

 Initially I thought it was a difference in how random seeds defaulted based on the internal implementation we used for regression.
 Fixing it did not work.
-I injected logs throughout the system, trying to understand the data at each step of the flow, perhaps the data IO step corrupted the model inputs or there was a division of zero happening due to numerical precision?
+So I injected logs throughout the system, trying to understand the data at every step of the flow - perhaps the data IO step corrupted the model inputs or there was a division of zero happening due to numerical precision?
 Only at the modelling step I discovered the models had extremely high condition numbers!

 The workflow was using an internal component that transformed the dataset to keep only a large group of one hot encoded features to predict the target labels.
 The result was a highly sparse, massive columnar dataset with many duplicated rows (and each with a different label!).
 The models were solved via OLS, where its implementation calculated the pseudo-inverse of the matrix - thus it was attempting to solve an extremely ill-conditioned matrix and this was naturally producing numerical instability down to the machine level precision in its calculations!